Evaluating Non-Analytic Functions of Matrices: Matrix Chebyshev expansion

+Now, we can use the bound~\eqref{eqn:BndOnAlphan} and the following derivation in the current proof to establish a bound for~\eqref{eqn:error_scalar_derivs}.
+Finally, one can cast the resulting error in terms of any desired matrix norm.

-The last proof can be modified to the case of $\delta$-condense matrices.
-In particular, \eqref{eqn:AnotherTnABound} turns to $\norm{T_n(A)} \le C_{\text{norm}}C_A c_{m-1} n^{m-1}$.
+A different adjustment to the proof of Theorem~\ref{thm:firstAppRes} is for the case of $\delta$-condensed matrices.
+Specifically,~\eqref{eqn:AnotherTnABound} becomes $\norm{T_n(A)} \le C_{\text{norm}}C_A c_{m-1} n^{m-1}$.
 Therefore, the requirements from $f$ can be weakened and the remaining calculations of the proof hold with $m-1$ replacing $2m-2$.
-We summarize it in the following. \begin{corollary} Let $A\in\rms$ be a $\delta$-condense matrix and let $m>1$ be the size of the largest Jordan block in its Jordan form.
+We summarize this in the following corollary. \begin{corollary} Let $A\in\rms$ be a $\delta$-condensed matrix and let $m>1$ be the size of the largest Jordan block in its Jordan form.
 Assume $f \in C^{m-1+\ell}([-1,1])$ such that $f^{(m-1+\ell)}$ is absolutely continuous and $f^{(m+\ell)}$ is of bounded variation.
 Then, for a given matrix norm we have

 where the constant $C = C(f,\ell,m,\norm{\cdot})$ is independent of $N$. \end{corollary}